 They settled in Birmingham, Missouri, a village in the Missouri River bottomlands not far from Liberty.
 Francis Coleman wangled an appointment from the Army Corps of Engineers to manage the Missouri River dredging operations, which included straightening oxbows with dynamite and dredging a deeper shipping channel up past Omaha.

 They had three chidren, first Stanley, then Dorothy, then Lloyd.
-The Depression hit, and tragedy struck in early 1958 when Francis was shoveling snow and ice from a railroad switch and died of a heart attack.
+The Depression hit, and tragedy struck in early 1938 when Francis was shoveling snow and ice to free up a railroad switch and died of a heart attack.
 He was buried in Liberty not far from the jail where Mormons were held before they left Missouri for Nauvoo, Illinois.

 Dorothy was just nine years old, and the family had to get by without a father.
 Her mother took in laundry and cleaned houses to make extra money.
 Times were tough, and Dorothy was a rural kid going to a city high school, North Kansas City High, where most kids had nicer clothes.
 She felt left out and as a result always wanted nice clothes.